C

 Cesky Terrier Size and Weight

 The Cesky Terrier is a small, short-legged dog with a sturdy frame.
 There are few differences in size between the males and females.
+These terriers stand 10 to 13 inches tall and typically weigh between 14 and 24 pounds.

 Cesky Terrier Common Health Issues

 The Cesky Terrier is a very healthy type of dog with a lifespan of some 12 to 15 years.
 While the gene pool in the United States is still fairly small, breeders are working to minimize genetic health problems.
 This breed is prone to heart disease, progressive retinal atrophy, cataracts, cancer, patellar luxation (essentially, a loose kneecap), and Scotty cramp (chronic spasms that affect the dog’s ability to move; this condition is serious but not life-threatening).
 Good breeders should naturally screen for these health problems, but it might be a good idea to have a thorough physical examination at the vet.
-To sum up the most common issues:

 Cesky Terrier Temperament

 The Cesky Terrier is an excellent choice for owners who want a small dog that’s nevertheless athletic, alert, fearless, and adventuresome.
 Calmness is another defining trait of this breed.
 It doesn’t get riled up or excited over much and should be on good behavior.
 Despite being friendly and affectionate toward its acquaintances, this breed is just as reserved and distrustful toward strangers.
 This makes it a good watchdog.
-However, with a little time and affection, it’s very possible for strangers to earn the trust of the Cesky Terrier.
+However, with a little time and affection, strangers can earn the trust of the Cesky Terrier.
 Another good quality is that the Cesky Terrier doesn’t need too much space and should adapt well to apartment living.

 How to Take Care of the Cesky Terrier